State Institute of Engineering & Technology, Nilokheri: History

+Foundation

+The institute was granted the status of engineering college on 30 April 2016 having named Government Engineering College, Nilokheri which was later changed to State Institute of Engineering & Technology, Nilokheri.
+The institution have best record in placements of 2021 and 2020 batch.
+Up to 70% of CSE branch students were placed in multinational corporations like TCS, NIIT, etc. Students of this institution show keen interested in open source development, competitive programming, data structure and algorithms, machine learning, artificial intelligence, etc.

 Recognition

 State Institute of Engineering & Technology, Nilokheri is affiliated to Kurukshetra University and is approved by All India Council of Technical Education, New Delhi (AICTE) and the Department of Technical Education, Govt. of Haryana (DTE).
+Institution has establish an Internal Quality Assurance Cell (IQAC) as a post-accreditation quality sustenance measure.

 Admissions

-Admission in B.Tech first year is given to students on the basis of their ranks in Joint Entrance Examination-Main.
-Admission in second year though B.Tech Lateral Entry scheme is done on basis of B.E./B.Tech Lateral Engineering Entrance Test exam conducted by Haryana State Technical Education Society.
+Admission in B.Tech. first year is given to students on the basis of their ranks in Joint Entrance Examination-Main.
+Admission in second year though B.Tech.
+Lateral Entry scheme is done on basis of B.E./B.Tech Lateral Engineering Entrance Test exam conducted by Haryana State Technical Education Society.